2015 Toyota Prius Plug-In

 - "The standard touchscreen operates many of the Prius' high-tech features and is, for the most part, smartly designed.
 The Entune system can be a hassle, though, since you have to install an app on your phone and register for an account; plus, you always need an active data connection to use Entune." -- Edmunds

-- "The Plug-in has the same unconventional dashboard layout as the standard Prius.
-The speedometer readout is just out of the driver's line of sight, which can be good or bad depending on your taste.
+- "The speedometer readout is just out of the driver's line of sight, which can be good or bad depending on your taste.
 A redundant head-up display is standard on the Advanced; we wish Toyota offered it on the Base.
 The standard navigation system absorbs most audio controls, complicating some adjustments." -- Consumer Guide (2013)

-The 2014 Toyota Prius Plug-in has 21.6 cubic feet of cargo space behind the rear seats, which is larger than the cargo areas in plug-in hybrid rivals like the Chevrolet Volt and Ford C-Max Energi.
-The Prius Plug-in comes standard with 60/40 split-folding rear seats.
-Reviewers agree that the Prius Plug-in’s cargo area is large and flexible, and they like that there are lots of interior cubbies for storing personal items.
+The 2015 Toyota Prius Plug-in has 21.6 cubic feet of cargo space behind its rear seats, which is more cargo capacity than most plug-in hybrid rivals have, and it comes standard with 60/40 split-folding rear seats.
+Auto writers note that the Prius Plug-in has lots of in-cabin storage, including two glove compartments and a large bin in the center console.

-- "Remarkably, the Prius Plug-in offers the same 21.6-cu-ft trunk capacity as the regular Prius despite its larger battery pack.
-Moreover, the 60/40 split rear seat backs fold down to accommodate larger items." -- AutoTrader
+- "Remarkably, the Prius Plug-in offers the same 21.6-cu-ft. trunk capacity as the regular Prius despite its larger battery pack." -- AutoTrader

 Next Steps: Toyota Prius Plug-In